chovanecm/workshop-spark/scala/task2-flights/README.md

 ## task 2: Analyzing Flight Delays

 You will get a taste of RDD and SQL API during an analyzing a real-world dataset that represents information about US flight delays in January 2016.
 You can [download](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) additional datasets.

+> **NOTE** Solutions for all questions are already in workshop-spark/scala/task2-flights/src/main/scala/org/workshop/Flights.scala, please don't look at it :-).
+Try to come up with some solution first.
 ___

 #### 1. Look at a data